 On July 27, 2016, OMB released an update to its Circular A-130, Managing Information as a Strategic Resource.
-This 85-page memo sets policy and establishes guidance for management of Federal information resources.
+This memo sets policy and establishes guidance for managing Federal information resources.
 The previous version of Circular A-130 was published in 2000.